sitecoreignition/SitecoreIgnition/README.md

 ## Get Started

 1. Setup a new Sitecore install on your machine.
-2. By default, Ignition uses `http:\\sitecoreignition.localhost` as the URL.
+2. By default, Ignition uses `http:\\ignition.localhost` as the URL.
 Add this URL to your hosts file and add it to your site's IIS bindings.
 3. Clone the repository: `git clone https://github.com/sitecoreignition/SitecoreIgnition.git`.
 4. Copy the following Sitecore .dlls into the `_lib` folder:
 	* `Sitecore.ContentSearch.dll`